C0DEA/OpenCV_Proj_AKI/README.md

 - OpenCV.
 If youre on Windows just do "pip install opencv-python"
 - The XML file and The python code you want to run (1 .py file is enough to run)

-The two XML files are from the "OpenCV" Repo https://github.com/opencv
+The two XML files are from the "OpenCV" Repo: https://github.com/opencv

 I tried to enable CUDA, but it was way too complicated.
 I asked my professor, Mr. Buono, checked YouTube, and also asked ChatGPT.
 Apparently, the only solution is to recompile the OpenCV library using CMake and import it into the project.
 I tried to do it, but at some point, it took too much time since I also had exams to study for, so I had to settle for the CPU version.